Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

 This file is a text transcription of the information published at https://vju.vnu.edu.vn/tai-lieu-va-huong-dan/, and the authoritative content is the version available there.
 Table recognition is technically challenging, so table layouts and contents may not be perfectly accurate.

+**Effectiveness notice:** This regulation is no longer in force and was replaced by the undergraduate training regulation issued with Decision No. 3626/QD-VNU dated October 21, 2022.

 **Vietnam National University, Hanoi** **SOCIALIST REPUBLIC OF VIETNAM** **Independence -- Freedom -- Happiness**